 In order to progress from one level to the next the student is generally required to pass all six modules at the lower level before starting the next level.
-However, the exam board may, at its discretion, allow students to carry up to two modules to the next level of the programme provided certain conditions are met.
-You will not be allowed to progress if you have not passed all the core modules of the relevant SCQF level.
+However the exam board may, at its discretion, allow students to carry up to two modules to the next level of the programme provided certain conditions are met.
+You will not be allowed to progress if you have not passed all the core modules of the SCQF level you were at.

-Full details on progression may be found in the UHI Academic Standards and Quality

-Regulations under section 17 on assessment
+Full details on progression may be found in the UHI Academic Standards and Quality Regulations under section 17 on assessment